the-cm-collective/k1s/docs/runbook.md

 - Controller dashboard/API: `http://127.0.0.1:9108` when `--metrics-port` is set.
 - Prometheus metrics at `/metrics` (text), recent events via `/events/<app>`.

+Dashboard reload vs. restart
+- Code/UI changes only (e.g., edits in `src/ae/observability/http_api.py`): `make dashboard-reload`
+  - Kills the controller; the supervisor restarts it and picks up code changes.
+- Env or port/token changes (anything in `state/env.sh`, `AE_API_*`, `AE_*` flags): `make dashboard-restart`
+  - Stops the supervisor, clears any stale lock, then starts fresh so env is re‑sourced.
+- Viewing via docs host proxy?
+If you changed Caddy site files, restart the docs stack:
+  - `make dev-down && make dev-up` (or `docker compose -f ops/dev/labs-compose.yaml restart caddy`).
+- After any of the above, hard‑refresh the browser (Shift+Reload) to ensure the latest HTML/JS loads.

 Tips
 - Prefer non‑root containers and set readOnlyRootFilesystem where possible.
 - For utilization HPAs, set CPU/Memory requests to avoid HPA errors.